patrykpalej/home-budget-calculator/done.md

 _ResultsGeneration_
 - Scatterplot of spendings vs. incomes for the subsequent months in year and total scenarios
-- For year and total scenario a summary table added to xlsx file.
-The table contains mean, median and std for spendings, earnings and incomes
+- For year and total scenario summary tables added to xlsx file.
+The first table contains mean, median and std for spendings, earnings, incomes and surplus.
+The second table contains total surplus during the period
 - Lineplot of basic, additional and giftdon spendings for the whole period added to year and total scenario